vaeth/bookmarkdupes/README.md

 ignore certain bookmarks when calculating the list or under which cases bookmarks are considered to be dupes of each other.

-Normally two bookmarks are considered to be duplicates of each other if their URL coincides.
-By using custom rules, the URL which is actually used for comparison can be preprocessed.
+In non-expert mode, two bookmarks are considered to be duplicates of each other if their URL coincides.
+In expert mode there are custom rules by which the URL which is actually used for comparison is to be modified.
 The details are as follows.

 For every bookmark the rules are applied in the given order.
 There are 2 types of rules: Filter rules and URL modification rules